thelitelboy/thelitelboy.github.io/Resume.md

 <h3><a href="../documents/Resume.pdf" download="">PDF</a> -
 <a href="../documents/Resume.doc" download="">DOC</a></h3>

-I’m a young programmer desiring to learn more about the gampelay programming world and to improve my skills.
+I’m a programmer desiring to learn more about the gampelay programming world and to improve my skills.
 Experienced using C++, Unity and Unreal.
 Enthusiast of game design and gameplay programming.

-Working in the video game industry on Bulkhead since 2019, worked on [Battalion 1944][Battalion-Link] and more recently on [PlayPromod][Promod-Link].
+Working in the video game industry on Bulkhead since 2019, worked on [Battalion 1944][Battalion-Link] and on [PlayPromod][Promod-Link].
+Also worked at Creative Assembly on [Total War: Warhammer III][Warhammer-Link] and in an unanounced project.

 ## **Aptitudes**